apache/trafficcontrol/docs/source/admin/traffic_ops_using.rst

 The Health Table
 ++++++++++++++++
-The Health table is the default landing screen for Traffic Ops, it displays the status of the EDGE caches in a table form, sorted by Mbps Out.
+The Health table is the default landing screen for Traffic Ops, it displays the status of the EDGE caches in a table form directly from Traffic Monitor (bypassing Traffic Stats), sorted by Mbps Out.
 The columns in this table are:

-.. |checkmark| image:: ../../../traffic_ops/app/public/images/good.png

-.. |X| image:: ../../../traffic_ops/app/public/images/bad.png

-.. |clock| image:: ../../../traffic_ops/app/public/images/clock-black.png

 * **Profile**: the Profile of this server or ALL, meaning this row shows data for multiple servers, and the row shows the sum of all values.
 * **Host Name**: the host name of the server or ALL, meaning this row shows data for multiple servers, and the row shows the sum of all values.